 While the exact contents of this notice can vary from city to city, usually they will need to include the names and contact for everyone involved, a detailed description of the accident, a description of the resulting injuries and the damages and compensation sought.

-In Conway, you will also need to include information about the conduct of the city or any agent of the city which constitutes the basis of your claim.
+In South Carolina, you will also need to include information about the conduct of the city or any agent of the city which constitutes the basis of your claim.
 You have 180 days to file this claim.
-Other South Carolina cities may have their own rules about these claims, so check with your city or attorney for more information.
+Different South Carolina cities may have their own rules about these claims, so check with your city or attorney for more information.